-It may be one of the few really important choices in life you have, so don’t squander it.
-True happiness isn’t something you imitate from others, buy in a store, or watch on a computer.
-True happiness does not mean you always get what you want.
+To live a life of meaning may be one of the few really important choices in life you have, so don’t squander it.
+True joy isn’t something you imitate from others, buy in a store, or watch on a computer.
+It doesn’t mean you always get what you want, either.
 Instead, it’s about being grateful for what you do have.
-True happiness doesn’t mean you’ll have it all.
+Contentment doesn’t mean you’ll have it all.
 Instead, it means you let go of what you don’t need.

-The combination of gratitude and happiness is very powerful because it shapes the way you see the world and your role in it.
-There will be more clarity in the other choices you need to make, and that can give you the edge you need to pivot when faced with tough decisions.
+The combination of gratitude and joy is very powerful because it shapes the way you see the world and your role in it.
+There will be more clarity in the other choices you need to make, and that can give you the edge you need to pivot when faced with obstacles in life.

 According to research published in Cerebral Cortex, gratitude stimulates key parts of the brain that regulate stress and produce the sensation of pleasure.
 If you choose to focus on good things, it will make you a happier person than if you focus on bad things.